-Email spoofing is a technique used in spam and phishing attacks to trick users into thinking a message came from a person or entity they either know or can trust.
+Email spoofing is a technique used in spam and phishing attacks to trick users into thinking a message came from a person or entity they know or trust.
 In spoofing attacks, the sender forges email headers so that client software displays the fraudulent sender address, which most users take at face value.
-Unless they inspect the header more closely, users see the forged sender in a message.
+Users don’t realize the sender is forged unless they inspect the header more closely.
 If it’s a name they recognize, they’re more likely to trust it.
-So they’ll click malicious links, open malware attachments, send sensitive data and even wire corporate funds.
+So they’ll click malicious links, open malware attachments, send sensitive data, and even wire corporate funds.

-Email spoofing is possible due to the way email systems are designed.
-Outgoing messages are assigned a sender address by the client application; outgoing email servers have no way to tell whether the sender address is legitimate or spoofed.
+Email spoofing is possible due to how email systems are designed.
+The client application assigns a sender address to outgoing messages, so outgoing email servers cannot identify whether the sender address is legitimate or spoofed.

 Recipient servers and antimalware software can help detect and filter spoofed messages.
 Unfortunately, not every email service has security protocols in place.
-Still, users can review email headers packaged with every message to determine whether the sender address is forged.
+Still, users can review each message’s email header to determine whether the sender address is forged.

 A Brief History of Email Spoofing

-Because of the way email protocols work, email spoofing has been an issue since the 1970s.
+Email spoofing has been an issue since the 1970s due to how email protocols work.
 It started with spammers who used it to get around email filters.
 The issue became more common in the 1990s, then grew into a global cybersecurity issue in the 2000s.

 Security protocols were introduced in 2014 to help fight email spoofing and phishing.
-Because of these protocols, many spoofed email messages are now sent to user spamboxes or are rejected and never sent to the recipient’s inboxes.
+Since then, many spoofed email messages are now sent to user spamboxes or are rejected and never sent to recipient inboxes.

 How Email Spoofing Works

-The goal of spoofing is to trick users into believing the email is from someone they know or can trust—in most cases, a colleague, vendor or brand.
+Email spoofing aims to trick users into believing the email is from someone they know or trust—in most cases, a colleague, vendor, or brand.
 Exploiting that trust, the attacker asks the recipient to divulge information or take some other action.

-With a typical email client (such as Microsoft Outlook), the sender address is automatically entered when a user sends a new email message.
-But an attacker can programmatically send messages using basic scripts in any language that configures the sender address to an email address of choice.
-Email API endpoints allow a sender to specify the sender address regardless whether the address exists.
-And outgoing email servers can’t determine whether the sender address is legitimate.
+A typical email client (such as Microsoft Outlook) automatically enters the sender address when a user sends a new email message.
+But an attacker can programmatically send messages using basic scripts in any language that configures the sender address to a chosen email address.
+Email API endpoints allow a sender to specify the sender address regardless of whether the address exists.
+And outgoing email servers can’t determine whether the sender’s address is legitimate.